 In regards to what exactly constitutes as moderate, women are advised to drink five ounces a day, which translates to one glass, and men can enjoy two glasses (1).

 Now that we’ve established the appropriate daily intake, read on to find out the potential benefits on your health by doing so.

 You may be able to manage your weight

-Resveratrol is an antioxidant found in wines and studies believe that in can help in your journey with weight management.
+Resveratrol is an antioxidant found in wines and studies believe that it can help in your journey with weight management.

 Your bones might become stronger

 As we get older, we start to lose bone mass and our bones become more brittle.
-This can then increase the risk of osteoporosis, a bone diseases that heightens the risk for fractures and broken bones.
+This can then increase the risk of osteoporosis, a bone disease that heightens the risk of fractures and broken bones.

 Your brain might stay healthier

-A glass of wine a day can be considered brain food as one study found that individuals who moderately consumed wine had a slower level of cognitive decline when compared to nondrinkers.
-Another study found that moderate drinkers actually faced a smaller risk of developing neurodegenerative diseases like dementia.
+A glass of wine a day can be considered brain food, as one study found that individuals who moderately consumed wine had a lower level of cognitive decline when compared to nondrinkers.
+Another study found that moderate drinkers faced a smaller risk of developing neurodegenerative diseases like dementia.